 Pigs feature liberally on the cover of my Folio Society edition

 The Blandings Castle novels are a delight.
-To immerse oneself in the serene calm of the Somerset countryside, whether at Blandings itself or the nearby village of Market Blandings, where the Emsworth Arms serves G. Ovens’ home-brewed ale (I am salivating as I write) is a delight comparable to a sparkling glass of Pimm’s on a warm summer’s evening.
+To immerse oneself in the serene calm of the Somerset countryside is a delight.
+You can enjoy Blandings Castle itself.
+Or you can indulge in the village of Market Blandings, where the Emsworth Arms serves G. Ovens’ home-brewed ale (I am salivating as I write).
 You feel cared for, comfortable and at ease, like returning to a cosy home after a stressful journey.

 The comedy at Blandings is so different from that of the Jeeves and Wooster books that it is impossible to rank them.
 I would argue that the comic situations at Blandings are influenced by the place itself: situations build slowly, pigs are kidnapped with an inexorable inevitability, the entire Blandings ecosystem is so whimsy-packed that by the time you are half-way through the book, everything that happens seems hilarious.
 Enjoy.